 Before commencing practice at the Bar, Charlotte spent a year as Judicial Assistant to Lord Clarke and Lord Sumption in the Supreme Court, during which she worked on a wide variety of cases across her current practice areas, covering topics such as penalty clauses, unjust enrichment, contractual damages, illegality, joint tortfeasorship, antisuit injunctions, human rights, data retention, and proportionality.

-Charlotte is fluent in French and German, and has a working knowledge of Spanish.
+Charlotte is fluent in French and German, has a working knowledge of Spanish, and has been learning Italian during lockdown.
 She is called to the Irish Bar and is a member of the Irish Law Library.

 Current and recent instructions include: